allthesignals/Glitch-Community/DEPLOYING.md

 We need to make sure any live changes are merged and happy.
 This is a Glitch site, after all-- we're not forcing the PR workflow, especially for small changes.

-In your local git repository:
+In your local git repository, on your remix branch:

 ```
   # Make sure we're up to date, including any live changes.
-  git pull master
+  git pull origin master
   git pull live master

   # Merge if needed, beware of 🐉